Markets shun Nord Stream 2 amid US threat

 On one hand, it has said the US was wrong to interfere in EU energy policy and threatened to impose counter-sanctions on US firms if it fined OMV or its partners.

-But on the other hand, it shares the State Department's concerns and wants to hold negotiations with Russia to ensure that Gazprom does not use Nord Stream 2 to enforce a monopoly in Europe.
+But on the other hand, it shares the US concerns and wants to hold negotiations with Russia to ensure that Gazprom does not use Nord Stream 2 to enforce a monopoly in Europe.

 Its draft negotiation mandate, an internal paper seen by Sueddeutsche Zeitung, a German newspaper, said the project would create a "single dominant transport corridor" and would "massively" reduce Russian gas flows via Poland and Slovakia.